Moving to Frankfurt: city profile, where to live in Frankfurt, International Schools and expatriate life in Frankfurt.

 Frankfurt for Expatriates

-Frankfurt got into top 10 best cities for expatriates in the recent Mercer’s Quality of Life Ranking.
-Its high post Frankfurt wins thanks to great infrastructure, numerous international schools, availability of amenities such as hospitals, culture, high standard of housing and a mild climate, not to mention stable political and economical situation of Germany in general.
+Frankfurt landed in the top 10 best cities for expatriates in the recent Mercer’s Quality of Life Ranking.
+Its high ranking Frankfurt wins thanks to great infrastructure, numerous international schools, availability of amenities such as hospitals, culture, high standard of housing and a mild climate, not to mention the stable political and economic situation of Germany in general.
 Criminality rate is very low, which only adds another plus points.

 Expatriates moving to Frankfurt can choose to send their children to various international schools.
 View the full list of international and bilingual schools in the Frankfurt region on our pages.